jessemillar/blog/personal-postmortems/README.md

 it's natural to have negative emotions, but don't use this section to rant.
 Look at data and facts.
 Don't be afraid to mention people by name, but try not to throw people under the bus.
 Examples below.

-- I overpromised and didn't deliver the feature on time
+- Jesse overpromised and didn't deliver the feature on time
-- I got in an argument with a teammate which ended up being silly because we were actually on the same page
+- Jesse got in an argument with a teammate which ended up being silly because we were actually on the same page
-- I'm not entirely proud of the code I ended up writing (lost of "here be dragons" comments)
+- Jese isn't entirely proud of the code he ended up writing (lots of "here be dragons" comments)

 ## What Went Well